opencog/opencog/opencog/nlp/learn/run/README.md

 Mutual Information of Word Pairs:
 ---------------------------------

- -- `compute-mi.scm` this script calls functions defined in `(opencog nlp learn)` to compute
+ -- `compute-mi.scm` this script defines the function used to compute the mutal entropy between
-                     the mutal entropy between the word pairs registerd in the database.
+                     the word pairs registerd in the database.
+The function takes as input the counting mode and it calls functions defined in `(opencog nlp learn)`.
                      The actual code for computing word-pair MI is in `batch-word-pair.scm`.
                      It uses the `(opencog matrix)` subsystem to perform the core work.

+ -- `export-mi.scm` this script is used to export the word-pairs FMI for every possible pair
+                    in the corpus to allow analysis of the MI-based MST-parser.
+For research purposes only, it is not used in the pipeline.

+ -- `process-word-pairs.sh` this script is used to pass the intructions to the cogserver for
+                            computing the MI between word pairs or for fetching them if the last has already been done.
+You have to pass it the processing mode and the language.

+-- `fetch-word-pairs.scm` this scripts defines the function used to loads the word-pairs and
+                          its counts.
+The function takes as input the counting mode.

 Sentence Splitting
 ------------------